dalekennethsteve/CodeFD/README.txt

 Full Zou-He corner treatment requires more computational power.
 You will not see a significant difference in the velocity profile or pressure drop unless your Re is high.

 Placement of Cylinder:
 1. Our domain is 250 x 50.
 At the moment, it seems optimal for the Pouseille flow.
 A cylinder of diameter D = 20 seems like a good option to start with, considering the domain size.
-Place it exactly in the center.
+Place the cylinder exactly in the center to allow for flow velocity upstream and downstream flow to develop.
-2. You can increase it if you would like, however keep the ratio of nx/ny >4 for optimal condition
+2. You can increase it if you would like.
+However, keep the ratio of nx/ny >4 for optimal condition
 3. Keep in mind that Reynolds number is affected if ny is changed.
 4. More computational power is required for huge domains.